Access4all/adg/pages/examples/forms/bad-example/README.md

 On the other side, some label texts are marked up properly as `<label>` elements, but are missing the `for` attribute needed to associate the label with its form control.
 The `for` attribute's value must be the ID of the respective control.

-In both cases screen readers are not able to announce the form controls with their respective names when the user uses the tap or the `Tab` key to navigate between them.
-In such a situation, a screen reader user has to switch to browse mode and guess which label may correspond to which control (which sometimes is hard or even impossible, depending on the sequence of the elements in the DOM).
+In both cases screen readers are not able to associate the form controls with their respective labels.
+As such they, they might announce the controls without their names.
+In such a situation, a screen reader user has to manually guess which label may correspond to which control (which sometimes is hard, confusing or even impossible, depending on the sequence of the elements in the DOM).

 Also mouse user have a disadvantage: they cannot click on the label to set the focus into the corresponding control.